dengking/Linux-OS/docs/Network/Programming/Socket/man-7-socket/index.md

 Enable BSD bug-to-bug compatibility.
 This is used by the UDP protocol module in Linux 2.0 and 2.2.
 If  enabled  ICMP  errors received  for  a **UDP socket** will not be passed to the user program.
 In later kernel versions, support for this option has been phased out: Linux 2.4 silently ignores it, and Linux 2.6 generates a kernel warning (`printk()`) if a program uses  this  option.

-Linux  2.0  also  enabled BSD bug-to-bug compatibility options (random header changing, skipping of the broadcast flag) for raw sockets with this option, but that was removed in Linux 2.2.

 ### `SO_DEBUG`

 Enable socket debugging.
-Only allowed for processes with the CAP_NET_ADMIN capability or an effective user ID of 0.
+Only allowed for processes with the `CAP_NET_ADMIN` capability or an effective user ID of 0.

 ### `SO_DOMAIN` (since Linux 2.6.32)